Central Sahel, Burkina Faso

 ANALYSIS:

 The expanded area of influence and/or control by armed Islamist groups has resulted in serious human rights abuses and war crimes.
-Armed Islamist groups appear to be deliberately targeting civilians as a tactic to pressure communities into cooperation or forcibly displace them, as well as utilizing blockades to punish communities perceived to be supportive of the military.
-The blockades inhibit aid access to vulnerable populations and information gathering on the human rights situation.
+Armed Islamist groups appear to be deliberately targeting civilians as a tactic to pressure communities into cooperation, as well as utilizing blockades to punish communities perceived to be supportive of the military.
+According to the Armed Conflict Location & Event Data, these groups are increasing community outreach and preaching efforts to present themselves as “protectors” in attempts to consolidate their influence over the civilian population.

 Despite the deterioration of the situation in Mali, the UN sanctions regime and peacekeeping mission were terminated, resulting in significant gaps in human rights monitoring, civilian protection and accountability.
-The crackdown against human rights defenders and freedom of expression across the three countries has inhibited independent documentation and monitoring of violations and abuses.
+The crackdown against human rights defenders and civic space across the three countries has inhibited independent documentation and monitoring of violations and abuses.
+Other efforts to investigate allegations of atrocities by state actors have also been undermined.

 RISK ASSESSMENT: